An introduction to Anne Lister (1791-1840)

-The conservation and digitization in 2018 are the first stages in trying to make the diaries as accessible as possible.
-The new scans are available to view through Calderdale Archives here.
-Early microfiche scans have been available to view on Huddersfield University's archive catalogue here.
+The conservation and digitization in 2018 were the first stages in trying to make the diaries as accessible as possible.
+The new scans are available to view through the Calderdale Archives.
 Digitizing the diaries also aims to help preserve them for the future, as researchers should not need to consult the originals when such high resolutions scans are available, and can be enlarged for easier reading.

 Anne Lister at Shibden Hall

-At Shibden Hall you can view items that relate directly to Anne- her travel writing case, music books with signatures, three portraits and her funeral hatchment.
+At Shibden Hall, items that relate directly to Anne- her travel writing case, music books with signatures, three portraits and her funeral hatchment are all on display.
 Unfortunately, very few of her possessions have survived and her vast library was sold off after her death.
 However, the Hall itself and grounds can reveal a great deal about Anne and her time living there and managing the Hall and Estate.
 Anne made considerable changes to the Hall and grounds which remain today.
 Lots of the furniture at Shibden was there during Anne's time, as well as the Lister Carriage, which is on display in the barn.
 Anne's diaries, travel notes and Shibden Hall's archives are all looked after by West Yorkshire Archives.

 A blue plaque to commemorate Anne Lister was unveiled at Shibden Hall by the Halifax Civic Trust on the 3rd April 2019.
 (Anne Lister's birthday).
 There is also a rainbow-edged blue plaque at Holy Trinity Church in York where Anne Lister and Ann Walker had a 'marriage' ceremony in 1834.

 Key publications available about Anne Lister: